-Equinor will establish a website to serve as a central source of information for the Project.
-The website will be similar to Empire Wind's website2 to cover the most up-to-date Project information, an overview, fact sheets, community benefits and engagement information, environmental and sustainable impacts, news releases, supplier information, and contact information.
+Equinor established a website to serve as a central source of information for the Project.
+The website will be similar to Empire Wind's website and will provide a copy of the latest ACP, cover the most up-to-date Project information, and will include fact sheets, community benefits and engagement information, environmental and sustainable impacts, news releases, supplier information, and contact information.
 The website may also provide an option to sign up for the forthcoming Project newsletter.
 The Project website will be developed and updated during all project phases to ensure that members of the public and agencies can easily find needed information.